-Once adopted, the UPEI Action Plan will be an ongoing priority of the UPEI Board of Governors and UPEI President.
+The UPEI Action Plan will be an ongoing priority of the UPEI Board of Governors and UPEI President.
 As a priority, UPEI will be committed to the development, implementation, and evaluation of plan elements to ensure the University achieves the needed change in climate and culture required to enhance trust and safety within UPEI work and learning environments.